ingonyama-zk/.github/profile/README.md

   <img src="https://github.com/ingonyama-zk/.github/assets/122266060/68e5dbca-0ada-4019-9e7b-239e8e80db12" alt="Ingonyama Image" width="500"/>
 </p>

-Ingonyama specializes in hardware acceleration for Zero Knowledge Proofs (ZKP), providing products like ICICLE for GPU-based ZK acceleration and ZAKI for deploying hardware-accelerated ZK provers.
-Our mission is to advance ZK technology with the first Zero Knowledge Processing Unit (ZPU).
-For more details, visit [Ingonyama](https://www.ingonyama.com/).
+Ingonyama specializes in hardware acceleration for Zero Knowledge Proofs (ZKP), providing products like ICICLE for GPU-based ZK acceleration and ZaKi for deploying hardware-accelerated ZK provers.
+We are dedicated to transparency and welcome anyone interested in contributing and collaborating with us.
+Reach out to us at hi@ingonyama.com to explore how we can work together.
+For more details, visit Ingonyama.

 ## Links